mbernste/mbernste.github.io/_posts/2022-04-10-functional_derivatives.md

 $$D_{\boldsymbol{v}}f(\boldsymbol{x}) := \nabla f(\boldsymbol{x}) \cdot \boldsymbol{v}$$

-To generalize this relation, we note that the dot product is an [inner product](https://en.wikipedia.org/wiki/Inner_product_space).
-Thus, we can generalize this definition to non-Euclidean vectors as
+To make this relationship clearer, we note that the dot product is an [inner product](https://en.wikipedia.org/wiki/Inner_product_space).
+Thus, we can write this definition in a more general way as

 $$D_{\boldsymbol{v}}f(\boldsymbol{x}) := \langle \nabla f(\boldsymbol{x}), \boldsymbol{v} \rangle$$